Bnicola16/git-lab/answers.md

   (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   answers.md

+6)
+On branch main
+Your branch is up to date with 'origin/main'.

+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+        modified:   README.md
+        modified:   answers.md

+7)
+On branch main
+Your branch is ahead of 'origin/main' by 1 commit.
+  (use "git push" to publish your local commits)

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   answers.md

+8)
+commit 51b684baa4e96d6ea2a1fb969eeeccab17f69d45 (HEAD -> main)
+Author: Bnicola16 <bn823321@ohio.edu>
+Date:   Tue Jan 23 11:01:49 2024 -0500

+    Initial Commit

+9)
+On branch main
+Your branch is up to date with 'origin/main'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   answers.md